Pharmacotherapy for problematic opiate use

 - Opioid Substitution Therapy/Treatment (OST)

 The reason why opiate substitution is provided to people with a problematic drug use is that it has been proven to be very successful in assisting people to stabilise their drug use and their lives.
 Once stabilised, people on opiate substitution may decide abstinence is their goal and they can slowly focus on reducing their dose.
-Or they may decide to stabilise and continue on a maintenance program.
+They may also decide to stabilise and continue on a maintenance program.

 Pharmacotherapy is at present one of the most the most effective programs on offer, available to people with opioid dependence.

-What drugs are provided?
+What drugs are provided through pharmacotherapy?

 Methadone is one of the most successful, well-researched and cost-effective treatments for opiate dependence.
-It is available in both liquid and tablet forms, most Australian pharmacotherapy programs use the liquid form alone.
+It is available in both liquid and tablet forms, although most Australian pharmacotherapy programs use the liquid form alone.
 There are two brands of methadone liquid: Methadone Syrup and Biodone Forte.
 Their contents and strength are the same.

 If you find methadone doesn’t work for you, you might find buprenorphine might be a better fit for you.